TourmalineCore/picachu-ui/test-guideline-ui.md

 The Cypress framework is used for component and user-flow (E2E) testing.
 Tests will be written only by ***TDD*** methodology.

 Component unit tests must be stored in the same folder as the component being tested and have the .cy extension in the name.
-For example, the test for component LoginForm.tsx will be named LoginForm.cy.tsx in the appropriate folder LoginForm.
+For example, the test for component LoginForm.tsx will be named LoginForm.cy.tsx and stored in the appropriate folder LoginForm.
 ### Page Object and Page Factory <a name="page_factory"></a>
 Follow Page Object and Page Factory patterns of the testing.
 As a developer, you should use these patterns for several reasons:
   - **Code reusability**: The Page Object and Page Factory patterns allow you to write code that can be reused across different tests.
 Instead of writing the same code over and over again, you can create reusable Page Objects and use them in multiple tests, making your tests more maintainable and easier to read.